RossKnapman/MuDip/sphinx/usage.rst

     vectorFieldCreator = MuDip.VectorFieldCreator(momentField, crystal, muonPositions, startCell, endCell, resolution, radius, Bapplied, z)

-This will create a 100x100 grid of unit cells, where the magnetic field is sampled at a position of (0.215, 0.70, 0.970) within each unit cell (in fractional coordinates), every 5 cells, using a Lorentz sphere with a radius of 2 unit cells, and a field is applied along the z-direction of 1 mT.
+This will create a 100x100 grid of unit cells, where the magnetic field is sampled at a position of (0.215, 0.70, 0.970) within each unit cell (in fractional coordinates), every five cells along each axis, using a Lorentz sphere with a radius of 2 unit cells, and a field is applied along the z-direction of 1 mT.
 The we obtain the field's projection in the z = 0 plane.

 We can then obtain an array of the form [[x1, x2, ...], [y1, y1, ...], [B_x1, B_x2, ...], [B_y1, B_y2, ...]] by calling: ::